velocity303/puppet-runit/README.md

 *log_rotate_time*: The age of the log file (in seconds) before it is rotated.
 Default: 86400 (1 day)

-*home*: The directory under which user home directories are located.
-Default: '/home'
+*home* the base directory under which service directories are created - default is '/home' making the service directory '/home/${user}/service'

 *down*: True if the service should not be started automatically as soon as the service directory is created.
 Default: false